folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     putStrLn "world"
 ```

-do-notation is only syntactic sugar: it is translated to the nested functions that we saw above by the compiler.
+do-notation is only syntactic sugar: it is translated by the compiler to the nested functions that we have seen above.
 The syntax is very convenient however.
 Additionally, we can use it for all types that implement `>>=`: all instances of the `Monad` typeclass.

 ## Monads

 `Monad` is a haskell typeclass (and a concept from a branch of mathematics called category theory).
 Typeclasses are sets of types that implement some functions, similar to interfaces or traits in other languages.

+The monad typeclass defines two methods: bind/andThen/`>>=` which we've seen and `return :: Monad m => a -> m a`.
+The `Monad m => ` part of the signature constrains the function to only work on types that have a `Monad` instance.

 I hope the above already gives some intuition about monad's main operator `>>=`: it forces order of evaluation.
 A second property is that `Monad` can merge contexts with `join :: Monad m => m (m a) -> m a`.
 A common example of